endroid/qr-code/README.md

 ## Symfony integration

-Register the Symfony bundle in the kernel.
+When you use Symfony Flex, the bundle is automatically registered and the configuration and routes are automatically created when you installed the package.
+In other scenarios you can register the bundle as follows.

 ```php
 // app/AppKernel.php